acsone/odoo-bedrock/README.rst

 Odoo Bedrock container image
 ============================

+/!\ this is alpha stuff, use at your own risk /!\

 This image is meant as a greatest common denominator foundation to run Odoo.

 It is a BYOO (bring-your-own-odoo) image, which means you need